lakekeeper/lakekeeper/site/docs/index.md

 - **Well-Tested**: Integration-tested with `spark`, `pyiceberg`, `trino` and `starrocks`.
 - **High Available & Horizontally Scalable**: There is no local state - the catalog can be scaled horizontally easily.
 - **Fine Grained Access (FGA):** Lakekeeper's default Authorization system leverages [OpenFGA](https://openfga.dev/).
 If your company already has a different system in place, you can integrate with it by implementing a handful of methods in the `Authorizer` trait.
+- **Ecosystem First**: We are not bound to a vendor.
+We care about the whole ecosystem and not just a single query engine.

 If you are missing something, we would love to hear about it in a [Github Issue](https://github.com/lakekeeper/lakekeeper/issues/new).